 Honoring nurses and nursing advocates

 The Nurses of Influence Awards are designed to honor our community’s outstanding nurses and nursing leaders.
-We are now taking nominations for 2021 Nurses of Influence Awards!
-Follow the link below and submit your nomination by Friday, May 14, 2021.
+Nominations are now closed.

 You can view our 2020 Nurses of Influence Awardees by visiting this page